OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 **Look at your goals, strategies and tactics from the last exercise.
 Who is/are the best audience/s for each one?
 Who do you need to reach to be successful and why?
 You may need to change or refine your tactics as you get a clearer picture of who your audience is.
 Who's missing?**

-{% textarea label="Identity Your Audience" id="List Your Target Audiences" size="large" %}
+{% textarea label="List Your Target Audiences" id="List Your Target Audiences" size="large" %}

-{% textarea label="Identity Your Audience" id="List the Strategies for Each Target Audience" size="large" %}
+{% textarea label="List the Strategies for Each Target Audience" id="List the Strategies for Each Target Audience" size="large" %}

-{% textarea label="Identity Your Audience" id="List Your the Tactics You Will use to Engage Each Target Audience" size="large" %}
+{% textarea label="List Your the Tactics You Will use to Engage Each Target Audience" id="List Your the Tactics You Will use to Engage Each Target Audience" size="large" %}

 **Look at all the audiences you plan to target with your strategies and tactics.
 Is there a key audience or group you aren't speaking to with any of your goals, strategies or tactics?
 You may need to add a goal, strategy or set of tactics to ensure that you are reaching a key audience you inadvertently left out.**